sbtourist/clamq/README.md

 Once defined, the producer can be used to send messages as follows:

-    (publish producer endpoint message attributes)
+    (publish producer endpoint message headers)

 Where:

 * **producer** is a producer obtained as previously described.
 * **endpoint** is the definition of a message queue endpoint.
 * **message** is the message to be sent, of type text or object.
-* **attributes** is only for JMS brokers, and defines an optional map of attributes to set into the message.
+* **headers** is only for JMS brokers.
+It allows for setting JMS header attributes as well as for providing general purpose key/value properties.

+`TODO: give example of headers map`

 The **endpoint** definition depends on the actual broker: for JMS brokers, it is just the queue/topic name, for AMQP brokers it is a map containing two entries, *:exchange* and *:routing-key*.